RMLio/prov4itdata-web-app/docs/REPORT.md

 This further increases transparency into exactly what data will be moved, and increases security so that if tokens are somehow leaked they have the minimal possible privilege.

-- [ ] TODO @gdm please include the links to the online documentation of Flickr and Imgur
+- [x] TODO @gdm please include the links to the online documentation of Flickr and Imgur

-> For example, for the Flickr-service we only request the `read` scope, as this is possible in the [Flickr API](TODO LINK TO THE API).
+> For example, for the Flickr-service we only request the `read` scope, as this is possible in the [Flickr API][Flickr-API].
-> For the [Imgur API](TODO LINK TO THE API), however, there is no option to set a specific scope, so the default scope is used.
+> For the [Imgur API][Imgur-API], however, there is no option to set a specific scope, so the default scope is used.

 PROV4ITDaTa does not delete data from the Data Providers as part of the transfer.
 This functionality is left to the Data Providers.